Skip to content

 Aider

-Aider calls lint-cmd after every code change and feeds the result back to the AI for the next iteration.
+Aider feeds the lint output back to the AI for the next iteration.

 Performance in AI Loops